Endowed Collections Funds

 University Libraries Fund for Materials in Education - supports the purchase and maintenance of materials for scholars and students in the School of Education.

-University Libraries Fund for Materials in Fine Arts and Performing Arts - enables the UA Libraries to enhance and maintain collections of materials related to the fine and performing arts.
+University Libraries Fund for Materials in Fine Arts and Performing Arts - enables the University Libraries to enhance and maintain collections of materials related to the fine and performing arts.

-Miriam Snow Mathes Historical Children’s Literature Collection Endowment – supports the acquisition of materials for, and the processing cataloging, maintenance and preservation of, the UA Libraries’ Historical Children’s Literature Collection.
+Miriam Snow Mathes Historical Children’s Literature Collection Endowment – supports the acquisition of materials for, and the processing cataloging, maintenance and preservation of, the University Libraries’ Historical Children’s Literature Collection.